paritytech/capi/CONTRIBUTING.md

 Declaring formal releases remains the prerogative of the project maintainer(s).

+## License

+By contributing to project, you agree that your contributions will be licensed under its [Apache license](LICENSE).

 ## Changes to this arrangement

 This is an experiment and feedback is welcome!
 This document may also be subject to pull-requests or changes by contributors where you believe you have something valuable to add or change.